MartijnDwars/metaborg.github.io/stratego/language/04-term-rewriting.md

 The next commands apply the `eval` strategy to various terms.

-## 12.2.Adding Rules to a Rewrite System
+## 4.2.
+Adding Rules to a Rewrite System

 Next we extend the rewrite rules above to rewrite a Boolean expression to disjunctive normal form.
 A Boolean expression is in disjunctive normal form if it conforms to the following signature: